DK Havenergi

 Bo Amstrup/Ritzau Scanpix

-The municipalities risk paying for the state's gain for the new scheme for offshore wind
+Municipalities risk paying for the state's gains from new offshore wind scheme

-It can cost both money and jobs in the coastal municipalities if the state wants more income from offshore wind.
-Both the mayor and the industry criticize the state.
+It could cost both money and jobs in coastal municipalities if the state wants more revenue from offshore wind.
+Both the mayor and the industry are criticizing the state.

 22. FEB 2023 11.10